 \section{Related Work}

-\paragraph{Robust Offline RL.} In offline RL, several works have focused on testing-time robustness against environment shifts \citep{shi2022distributionally,yang2022rorl,panaganti2022robust,zhihe2023dmbp}.
-Regarding training-time robustness, \citet{li2023survival} explore various types of reward attacks in offline RL and find that certain biases can inadvertently enhance the robustness of offline RL methods to reward corruption.
-From a theoretical perspective, \citet{zhang2022corruption} propose a robust offline RL algorithm utilizing robust supervised learning oracles.
-Additionally, \citet{ye2024corruption} employ uncertainty weighting to address reward and dynamics corruption, providing theoretical guarantees.
-The most relevant research by \citet{yang2024towards} employs the Huber loss to handle heavy-tailedness and utilizes quantile estimators to balance penalization for corrupted data.
-Furthermore, \citet{mandal2024corruption,liang2024roporobustpreferenceoptimization} enhance the resilience of offline algorithms within the RLHF framework.
+\paragraph{Robust Offline RL.} Several works have focused on testing-time robustness against environment shifts \citep{shi2022distributionally,yang2022rorl,panaganti2022robust,yang2024dmbp}.
+Regarding training-time robustness, \citet{li2023survival} explores various types of reward attacks in offline RL and finds that certain biases can inadvertently enhance the robustness of offline RL methods to reward corruption.
+From a theoretical perspective, \citet{zhang2022corruption} propose a robust offline RL algorithm utilizing robust supervised learning oracles. \citet{ye2024corruption} employ uncertainty weighting to address reward and dynamics corruption, providing theoretical guarantees. \cite{ackermann2024offline} investigates a similar setting, focusing on trajectory-level non-stationarity in both rewards and dynamics.
+The most relevant research by \citet{yang2024towards} employs the Huber loss to handle heavy-tailedness and utilizes quantile estimators to balance penalization for corrupted data. \citet{mandal2024corruption,liang2024roporobustpreferenceoptimization} enhance the resilience of offline algorithms within the RLHF framework.
 It is important to note that these studies primarily focus on enhancing temporal difference methods, with no emphasis on leveraging sequence modeling techniques to tackle data corruption.